-During our road trip around Mälaren this summer, we ended up one unplanned day in the vicinity of the bird lake Tåkern.
+During our road trip around Lake Mälaren in the summer of 2020, we ended up one unplanned day in the vicinity of the bird lake Tåkern.
 A lake we had all heard of, but none of us had visited before.
 Would it really matter to us?
 We're not bird watchers, are we?
-Tåkern turned out to be one of the highlights of the road trip – not only for the beautiful nature and all the birds, but also for the nature reserve's interesting natural area!
+The fog turned out to be one of the highlights of the road trip - not only for the beautiful nature and all the birds, but also for the nature reserve's interesting natural area!

 There are several different places to visit around Tåkern, however the Glänås visitor site is a good place to start if you haven't been here before.
 Here on the southern shore of the lake is the nature park Tåkern with a staffed exhibition and easily accessible birdwatching tower.